Abramdy/ipv4-geo-lookup/README.md

 ## Embedded Data

-This project has embedded a copy of a copy of the [GeoLite2 Free Downloadable Database](https://dev.maxmind.com/geoip/geoip2/geolite2/) from November, 2018 in CSV format (compressed).
+This project has embedded a copy of the [GeoLite2 Free Downloadable Database](https://dev.maxmind.com/geoip/geoip2/geolite2/) from November, 2018 in CSV format (compressed).
 The location of the file to use can be overridden with the ``ipv4-geo-lookup.loader.source-location`` property.
 There are [many ways](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) in spring boot to override a property.

-While it is not good practice to embed such a large database, it is done here for the purpose of having a _working example_ with minimal dependencies.
+While it is not good practice to embed such a large dataset, it is done here for the purpose of having a _working example_ with minimal dependencies.

 ## Search Details